reflectoring/reflectoring.github.io/_posts/methodology/2017-05-27-checklist-architecture-setup.md

 the customer's requirements (of which only a fraction is available at the time, of course), it may also be daunting having to come up with a solution that is future-proof and scales with expectations.

-For future reference for myself and for everyone else that might be tasked with creating a project setup from scratch, I compiled a list of concerns you should think about when setting up a new software project.
+To ease this task in the future, I compiled a list of concerns you should think about when setting up a new software project.
 For most of those concerns in the list below, I offer one or more technologies that are a possible solution to that concern.